google/codeworld/web/help/main.md

 To use `translate`, you give it three things:

 * A picture to move.
-* A distance (how many pixels) to move the picture *left* or *right*.
+* A distance to move the picture *left* or *right*.
 Negative numbers are left, and positive numbers are right.
-* A distance (again, in pixels) to move the picture *up* or *down*.
+* A distance to move the picture *up* or *down*.
 Negative numbers are down, and positive numbers are up.

 Ready for an example?